-Implementation of the techniques, blocks, steps and means described above may be achieved in various ways.
+Implementation of the techniques, blocks, steps and 5 means described above may be achieved in various ways.
 For example, these techniques, blocks, steps and means may be implemented in hardware, software, or a combination thereof.
-For a hardware implementation, the processing units 20 may be implemented within one or more application specific integrated circuits (ASICs), digital signal processors (DSPs), digital signal processing devices (DSPDs), programmable logic devices (PLDs), field programmable gate arrays (FPGAs), processors, controllers, micro-controllers, 25 microprocessors, other electronic units designed to perform the functions described above, and/or a combination thereof.
+For a hardware implementation, the processing units may be implemented within one or more application specific integrated circuits (ASICs), digital signal processors (DSPs), digital signal processing devices (DSPDs), programmable logic devices (PLDs), field programmable gate arrays (FPGAs), processors, controllers, micro-controllers, 15 microprocessors, other electronic units designed to perform the functions described above, and/or a combination thereof.

-Also, it is noted that the embodiments may be described as a process which is depicted as a flowchart, a flow diagram, a data flow diagram, a structure diagram, or a block 30 diagram.
+Also, it is noted that the embodiments may be described as a process which is depicted as a flowchart, a flow diagram, a data flow diagram, a structure diagram, or a block 20 diagram.
 Although a flowchart may describe the operations as a sequential process, many of the operations can be performed in parallel or concurrently.
 In addition, the order of the operations may be re-arranged.
-A process is terminated when its operations are completed, but could have 35 additional steps not included in the figure.
+A process is terminated when its operations are completed, but could have 25 additional steps not included in the figure.
 A process may correspond to a method, a function, a procedure, a subroutine, a subprogram, etc. When a process corresponds to a function, its termination corresponds to a return of the function to the calling function or the main function.
-40

 Furthermore, embodiments may be implemented by hardware, software, scripting languages, firmware, middleware, microcode, hardware description languages, and/or any combination thereof.
-When implemented in software, firmware, middleware, scripting language, and/or microcode, the 45 payment is a remote payment. program code or code segments to perform the necessary tasks may be stored in a machine readable medium such as a storage medium.
-A code segment or machine-executable instruction may represent a procedure, a function, a subprogram, a program, a routine, a subroutine, a module, a 50 software package, a script, a class, or any combination of instructions, data structures, and/or program statements.
-A code segment may be coupled to another code segment or a hardware circuit by passing and/or receiving information, data, arguments, parameters, and/or memory contents.
-Infor- 55 mation, arguments, parameters, data, etc. may be passed, forwarded, or transmitted via any suitable means including memory sharing, message passing, token passing, network transmission, etc.
+When implemented in software, firmware, middleware, scripting language, and/or microcode, the program code or code segments to perform the necessary tasks may be stored in a machine readable medium such as a storage medium.
+A code segment or machine-executable gram, a program, a routine, a subroutine, a module, a software package, a script, a class, or any combination of instructions, data structures, and/or program statements.
+A code segment may be coupled to another code segment or a hardware circuit by passing and/or receiving information, 45 data, arguments, parameters, and/or memory contents.
+Information, arguments, parameters, data, etc. may be passed, forwarded, or transmitted via any suitable means including memory sharing, message passing, token passing, network transmission, etc.

-For a firmware and/or software implementation, the meth- 60 odologies may be implemented with modules (e.g., procedures, functions, and so on) that perform the functions described herein.
-Any machine-readable medium tangibly embodying instructions may be used in implementing the methodologies described herein.
-For example, software 65 codes may be stored in a memory.
+For a firmware and/or software implementation, the methodologies may be implemented with modules (e.g., procedures, functions, and so on) that perform the functions described herein.
+Any machine-readable medium tangibly embodying instructions may be used in implementing the 55 methodologies described herein.
+For example, software codes may be stored in a memory.
 Memory may be implemented within the processor or external to the processor.
-As used herein the term "memory" refers to any type of long term, short term, volatile, nonvolatile, or other storage medium and is not to be limited to any particular type of memory or number of memories, or type of media upon which memory is stored.
+As used herein the term "memory" refers to any type of long term, short term, volatile, nonvolatile, or other storage 60 medium and is not to be limited to any particular type of memory or number of memories, or type of media upon which memory is stored.

-Moreover, as disclosed herein, the term "storage medium" may represent one or more memories for storing data, including read only memory (ROM), random access memory (RAM), magnetic RAM, core memory, magnetic disk storage mediums, optical storage mediums, flash memory devices and/or other machine readable mediums for storing information.
+Moreover, as disclosed herein, the term "storage medium" may represent one or more memories for storing data, 65 including read only memory (ROM), random access memory (RAM), magnetic RAM, core memory, magnetic disk storage mediums, optical storage mediums, flash memory devices and/or other machine readable mediums for storing information.

-While the principles of the disclosure have been described above in connection with specific apparatuses and methods, 15 it is to be clearly understood that this description is made only by way of example and not as limitation on the scope of the disclosure.
+While the principles of the disclosure have been described above in connection with specific apparatuses and methods, it is to be clearly understood that this description is made only by way of example and not as limitation on the scope of the disclosure.